rafayethossain/rafayethossain.github.io/_posts/2018-08-05-Introduction-to-Software-Testing.md

 ### Key Types of Software Testing

 Testing isn't a single activity.
 It's a collection of different techniques, each with a specific purpose.
+They are broadly categorized into:

+*   **Manual Testing:** Performed by human testers who interact with the software to identify defects.
+*   **Automated Testing:** Uses specialized software tools to execute pre-scripted tests and compare actual results with expected results.

-They are broadly categorized into **Manual vs. Automated** and **Functional vs. Non-Functional** testing, often managed within an [Agile framework](/agile-project-management-for-beginners/).
+These are often managed within an [Agile framework](/agile-project-management-for-beginners/).
+The primary types also include **Functional vs. Non-Functional** testing.

 #### Functional Testing
 This type of testing focuses on verifying that the software’s features work according to the business requirements.